emiliocm9/Weather-API/README.md

 # Weather-APP
  JavaScript Weather APP

-This is a Weather Report web-page built using Webpack, JavaScript ES6 and OpenWeather API.
-This Weather APP allow you access current weather data for any location including over 200,000 cities.
+This is a Weather Report web-page built using Webpack, JavaScript ES6, and OpenWeather API.
+This Weather APP allows you to access current weather data for any location including over 200,000 cities.
 In every city you search, you will get a related image displayed on your screen, to have a deep reference of the city you are searching for.

 > This repo includes the code for the JavaScript Weather APP.
 User could download the code and use it to generate a new web-page with new properties as the user could want.